dmaluenda/hands_on_machine_learning/README.md

 If you prefer don't to run these tutorials in your own computer, you can run any tutorial on this repository in Google Colab.

-Google Colab is a free service provided by Google that allows you to run Jupyter notebooks in the cloud.
+Google Colab is a free service provided by Google that allows anyone to run Jupyter notebooks in the cloud.
 It is very easy to use, and it is a good option if you don't want to install anything in your computer.